maheshvnit/logmailer/README.md

 ## Purpose

 Think of the following scenario: There are several events in your app and you want to be noticed about them via email.
 Well, if you have one notification, then you have one email.
 That's fine.
-But what if you have lots of notifications over runtime, thrown by functions scattered all over your app?
+But what if you have **lots of notifications over runtime, thrown by functions scattered all over your app**?
 Then you would have to aggregate all those notifications to a (log) file and send it when your app run is finished.
 Lots of loggers are able to write into files.
-But what if you want to have a well formatted html email?
+But what if you want to have a **well formatted html email**?
 Then you can use **logmailer**. :)

+## News

+**Nov 09, 2019**
+I am happy to announce that logmailer is **production ready**. 🎉 Logmailer proofed itself over the last 3 or 4 months within the context of my current side project, the [Globallytics Fund No. 1](https://globallytics.de/), which is a machine learning based fund.
+I use logmailer in several scripts running on our server.
+It is very stable and there weren't any issues all this time.

+**Sep 29, 2019**
+I just wrote an article about logmailer.
+You can find it on [Medium](https://medium.com/@mindactuate/log-mailer-for-node-js-25a4be25025f) and [Dev.to](https://dev.to/mindactuate/log-mailer-for-node-js-aggregate-your-log-error-mail-from-all-over-your-app-and-send-it-when-you-want-1oh1).

 ## Features (over time)